Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Tun Volume

-A non-negative IEEE-754 floating point number representing the volume of the of the mash tun in liters
+A non-negative IEEE-754 floating point number representing the volume of the of the mash tun in liters.

 - Key Name: `:tun-volume`
 - Type: Double